26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 This isn’t just for physical purchases.
 You should also put some time into comparison shopping for things like vacations, insurance rates, and credit card points programs.

-Also, don't forget to look at the negative ratings of the item as well to see what people didn’t like about it.
+Also, remember to look at the item's negative ratings to see what people didn’t like about it.

-If you want to be really thorough, create a spreadsheet to list and compare the major features of the items that you are considering the most.
+If you want to be thorough, create a spreadsheet to list and compare the major features of the items you consider the most.
 With all of the data right in front of you, you will be better equipped to make the best decision.

 There apps that help you save money when shopping online.
 For example, the Honey browser extension automatically finds you savings when you shop online.